elEsquina/Jaccard-Recommandation-System/README.md

 # Video Recommendation System with Jaccard Similarity

 ## Overview
-This is my first year Computer Science Engineering final project This project implements a video recommendation system using content-based filtering with the Jaccard similarity algorithm.
+This is my first year Computer Science Engineering final project.
+This project implements a video recommendation system using content-based filtering with the Jaccard similarity algorithm.
 It aims to deliver personalized video recommendations based on user preferences and video content attributes.

 ## Objective